Opioid & Opiate Detox Guide

 • Morphine - a natural opiate used primarily in hospital settings for severe pain

-Dependence can develop in as little as a few weeks of regular use.
+Physical dependence can develop in as little as a few weeks of regular use.
 Your brain adapts to the presence of the drug and begins to rely on it to function normally.
+Physical dependence is a normal biological adaptation to opioids and is distinct from addiction, which involves compulsive use despite harmful consequences.
 When you stop taking opioids, your brain and body react, and that reaction is withdrawal.
 The severity of withdrawal depends on which opioid you were using, how much, how long, and your individual biology.
+For a deeper understanding of how opioids affect the brain and body, see NIDA's research on opioid health effects.

 If you are exploring different types of detox, our main detox guide covers the fundamentals of how detoxification works across all substances.